FLAME: Federated Learning Across Multi-device Environments: Evaluation

-\textbf{Illustration of the Device Selection strategy.} Figure~\ref{fig:utility_variation} illustrates how the three utility components~(Statistical, System, Time) and the overall utility change over 100 rounds for two devices: \emph{Device 1}, where our selection strategy manages to balance statistical and systems utility over time and \emph{Device 2}, where it falters to some extent.
+Figure~\ref{fig:utility_variation} illustrates how the three utility components~(Statistical, System, Time) and the overall utility change over 100 rounds for two devices: \emph{Device 1}, where our selection strategy manages to balance statistical and systems utility over time and \emph{Device 2}, where it falters to some extent.
 The plot is normalized to depict all utility components in the same plot.

 Device 1 starts with a high statistical and systems utility and is frequently sampled by our strategy until round 23.
 This can be verified by the constant reduction in the system utility for the device.
 After round 23, the statistical utility of Device 1 becomes low (i.e., it does not provide enough useful gradients to the latest global model) and its system utility also drops.
 As such, the device is sampled less frequently for training.
 This ensures that the energy budget of the device is not exhausted early, and the device manages to contribute to FL until the last round.
 On the contrary, Device 2 is sampled frequently throughout the training process due to its high overall utility caused by a high systems utility (until round 15) and high statistical utility (round 20 onward).
 As a result, this device exhausts its energy budget around round 85.